SeratoninRonin/CoroutineManager/README.md

 # Usage

+The /addons/CoroutineManager folder should be copied into your own project's /addons folder

 The CoroutineManager.tscn file should be added to your Project Settings -> AutoLoad as a global, like so:

 ![CMload](https://user-images.githubusercontent.com/61599196/151710358-1330b879-31dc-4814-a1c7-6350bc1568b9.png)